jedioutcast55/IDS6938-SimulationTechniques/Homework2/Readme.md

 Run the same simulation and analyze your results similar to part (b) for the proper game of *Snakes and Ladders* for both methods.
 How often are the snakes and ladders used, how do the probability of finishing change, etc?
 What is the maximum and expected amount of moves for the game?
 Use charts and graphs to illustrate these points.
 * **(d) Think - 0pts:** If these games are built entirely on chance, do they require any strategy?
 Is it really a *game*, would you rather play games of chance or games of strategy?

+This is a phylosophical question.
+As such is a simple answer.
+Why we play a game?
+Most people play games for entertainment.
+So if it gives you entertainement it provided its purspose wheter it is considered a game or not.

 ##Part 3 - Discrete Event Simulation - Queue Simulation (30 pts)